 Applications will open in Spring 2020

-Next fellowship will be available in May 2020.
+Next fellowship will be offered on Monday, May 18 and Tuesday, May 19, 2020.
 Fellows must attend both days of training.

 Faculty Fellows will receive

 - professional service-learning and course conversion training and support;

 - assistance in identifying partner community groups or agencies and the opportunity to meet and converse with representatives from community organizations.